ImperialCollegeLondon/ReCoDE-SPH-solver-2D-NS/README.md

 This will effectively delete the binary from the `build` directory.

-## Setting up a case
+# Setting up a case

 To set up a case the user has to set the parameters of the problem by using the `.txt` files which can be found in the `exec/input` directory.
 In `case.txt` the user can specify the type of initial condition, the total simulated time (in seconds), the timestep, and the desired output frequency.
-The initial condition can be one of the following
+The initial condition (IC) can be one of the following

 - A single particle (`ic-one-particle`) : to test the correctness of time integration and gravity forcing, as well as the bottom boundary condition.